cs3b/ai-ruby-agent-sdk/docs-dev/guides/project-management.md

 - **`project/done/`**: An archive containing directories of completed and released work.

 Within a release directory (primarily in `current/`), individual tasks are represented by **structured Markdown files** (`.md`).
+##### Optional Release Backlog Subdirectory

+To manage emergent scope identified during active development, a release directory (typically the one in `current/`) may contain an internal `backlog/` subdirectory (e.g., `docs-dev/project/current/v.X.Y.Z/backlog/`).
+This holds notes or draft tasks.
+The AI agent can be instructed to run the `lets-spec-from-release-backlog` command to process items from this internal backlog and integrate them as structured tasks into the *same* release's `tasks/` directory.
+This command can also target a specific release in the main `docs-dev/project/backlog/` if needed.

 #### Standard Task File Format